kraynel/upload-wetransfer/README.md

 ## Requirements

-upload-wetransfer depends on requests and requests-toolbelt.
+upload-wetransfer depends on [`python-requests`](https://github.com/kennethreitz/requests) and [`requests-toolbelt`](https://github.com/sigmavirus24/requests-toolbelt).
 You can install these requirements with `pip install requests requests-toolbelt`

 ## Usage